johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL3.4 Emergency Landings.md

 	4. Failure to use checklist

 ### Completion Standards
-Client should develop knowledge of emergency situations and procedures, and demonstrate ability to maneuver and land the airplane, while following checklist procedures including emergency communications.
+Client should develop knowledge of emergencies and procedures, and demonstrate the ability to maneuver and land the airplane, while following checklist procedures including emergency communications.

 ### Required Logbook Phraseology
 For [[FAR 61.87 Student Solo Reqs]]: